-In addition to evaluating the precision of each taster, it is also necessary to evaluate their trueness.
-Trueness is the closeness of agreement between the average value of a large series of measurements and the accepted reference value "true value."
+In addition to evaluating the precision of each taster, their trueness must also be evaluated.
+Trueness is the closeness of agreement between the average value of a large series of measurements and the accepted reference value or the "true value."
 Systematic error (bias) is a measure of accuracy.

-The trueness of tasters is determined by using the analysis of reference materials or characterised materials (as long as the sample to be used is clearly defined).
-Since the reference materials are not included in each session of the panel, this estimation does not assure a continuous control of the performance of the taster, and therefore, this calculation is just a complement of the previous one (2.1.
+The trueness of tasters is determined by using the analysis of reference materials or characterised materials (if the sample to be used is clearly defined).
+Since the reference materials are not included in each session of the panel, this estimation does not assure a continuous control of the performance of the taster, so this calculation is just a complement of the previous one (2.1.
 Checking the taster's precision).
 In the same manner, the performance of the tasters with respect to the panel over time could be included as well, by using the replicate analysis.

 Table 3.a.
-Estimator of single taster "trueness" (deviation from the panel median) using Deviation Number.
+Estimator of single taster "trueness" (deviation from the panel median) using DN.

-Field of application: taster Frequency: 9% of analysed samples in case of replicate analysis.
+Field of application: taster

+Frequency: 9% of analysed samples in case of replicate analysis.
 The frequency should be once per month when analysing reference material, depending on its availability.

+Deviation Number (DNt)

+Calculation with replicate samples

+Calculation with reference materials

+$$DN_t = \frac{\sum (x_i - Me_i)^2}{n}$$

-Deviation Number (DN t ) Calculation with replicate samples Calculation with reference materials $DN{t} = \frac{\sum (x{i} - Me{i})^{2}}{n} \qquad DN{t} = \frac{\sum (x{i} - TMe{i})^{2}}{n}$ where: DNt is the deviation number of a taster "t", for a specific attribute (predominant defect, fruity attribute or classified attribute), in the first (1) or second (2) replicate of the duplicate sample "i". xi is the intensity score given by the taster for the predominant defect, fruity attribute or classified attribute in the first (1) or second assessment (2) of the duplicate sample "i", Mei is the value of the panel median for the predominant defect, fruity attribute or classified attribute in the first or second assessment of the duplicate sample.
-TMei is the reference value (assigned value) of the reference material.
-The selected duplicate for the calculation (first or second) must be previously defined in the operative protocol. n is the number of differences taken into account for the calculation (example: for 6 duplicate samples or 6 reference materials n=6) Criteria of acceptance: $DN_t \le 2.0$ If the DN t value is above 2.0, training should be arranged for the taster.
+$$DN{t} = \frac{\sum (x{i} - TMe{i})^{2}}{n}$$

+- \ DNt is the deviation number of a taster "t", for a specific attribute (predominant defect, fruity attribute or classified attribute), in the first (1) or second (2) replicate of the duplicate sample "i". - \ xi is the intensity score given by the taster for the predominant defect, fruity attribute or classified attribute in the first (1) or second assessment (2) of the duplicate sample "i", - \ Mei is the value of the panel median for the predominant defect, fruity attribute or classified attribute in the first or second assessment of the duplicate sample. - \ TMei is the reference value (assigned value) of the reference material. - The selected duplicate for the calculation (first or second) must be previously defined in the operative protocol. - $\bullet$ n is the number of differences considered for the calculation (example: for six duplicate samples or six reference materials n=6)

+Criteria of acceptance: $DN_t \le 2.0$

+If the DNt value is above 2.0, training should be arranged for the taster.